 At the TUC congress in Blackpool in September there were two tendencies.
 Men like Murray, Jones and Scanlon, who built the old social contract, argued successfully for the 12 month rule and the 10% limit.
 Their opponents, led by men like Clive Jenkins, were really only united around one issue, the need to return to free collective bargaining to restore differentials.
-The right-wing won, largely thanks to Scanion's total disregard for elementary democracy in casting the votes of his union, the AUEW, for the remains of the social contract, clearly going against a mandate from his own National Committee.
+The right-wing won, largely thanks to Scanlon's total disregard for elementary democracy in casting the votes of his union, the AUEW, for the remains of the social contract, clearly going against a mandate from his own National Committee.

 Already many workers have shown their contempt for the rule by ignoring it-at Heinz, Nabisco, Wilson's Brewery and elsewhere.
 But there are hidden dangers in simply rejecting the rule without a clear programme of action for the movement as a whole, the dangers of allowing divisions among workers, in particular for those with weaker organisation and between public and private employees.
+"A stage is reached where the value extracted from the worker is not large enough to invest in more machines and plants to keep up their profits.